ssyevuo/pingpong-project/README.md

 - The `Paddle` class is defined in the `sprites.py`.
 - Represents a paddle in the game and includes methos for drawing and moving the paddle around.

+## Ball Class

+- The `Ball` class is defined in the `sprites.py`
+- Represents the ball in the game and has methods for drawing and moving the ball.